 - SH & RH desuperheater water system also cleaned

-- Main steam and reheated steam system are purged in series
+- The main steam and reheated steam system are purged in series

-- Start 2-3 coal mills when oil burner hits the rated firing rate of 15%
+- Start 2-3 coal mills when the oil burner hits the rated firing rate of 15%

 - Increase the SH outlet press. to 3.5 Mpa.